The Panel (Australian TV series): Guests

-Guests include music and movie stars, sports heroes and political figures, but also many lower profile individuals who have interesting stories to tell, such as round-the-world sailor Jesse Martin, or sexual health physician Dr. Cindy Pan.
+Guests include music and movie stars, sports heroes and political figures, but they also featured many lower-profile individuals who have interesting stories to tell, including round-the-world sailor Jesse Martin, or sexual health physician Dr. Cindy Pan.
 A number of regular guests also appear to help present segments.
-These include sports reporter Stephen Quartermain, film reviewer Lawrie Zion and Hollywood correspondent Jeff Stilson.
+These include sports reporter Stephen Quartermain, film reviewer Lawrie Zion, and Hollywood correspondent Jeff Stilson.

-The international superstar Anastacia also made an appearance while her promoting her debut album Not That Kind, back in 2000, where she sang exclusively the song I'm Outta Love in an accapella version.
+Popstar Anastacia also made an appearance while promoting her debut album Not That Kind, back in 2000, where she sang exclusively the song "I'm Outta Love" in an a cappella version.

 One of the most "excruciating" interviews, as Tom Gleisner described it, was in 2002 when Tommy Lee Jones was in the studio with Will Smith to promote their film Men in Black II.
 Jones did not respond positively to any of the good humour of the interviewers and provided very brief answers.

-All Aussie Adventures host, Russell Coight (played by Glenn Robbins) appeared in character on one episode.
-Robbins did not appear as a panelist that week.
-Robbins also appeared as both himself and his Kath & Kim character Kel Knight during the 2007 Christmas special.
+All Aussie Adventures host, Russell Coight (played by Glenn Robbins), appeared in character on one episode.
+Robbins did not appear as a panellist that week.
+Robbins also appeared as both himself and his Kath & Kim character Kel Knight during the 2007 Christmas Special.

 Christmas specials

-Starting in 2003 a special Christmas episode of the show aired on Christmas night, outside the regular broadcast season of the series.
-It has been promoted under varying titles including The Panel Christmas Special and The Panel Christmas Wrap.
+Starting in 2003, a special Christmas episode of the show aired on Christmas night, outside the regular broadcast season of the series.
+It has been promoted under varying titles, including The Panel Christmas Special and The Panel Christmas Wrap.

-The extended length episode (usually two to three hours long) combines regular segments of the show, including live music performances and celebrity guests, with retrospectives on the past year.
+The extended-length episode (usually two to three hours long) combines regular segments of the show, including live music performances and celebrity guests, with retrospectives on the past year.
 Live advertorials for the show's sponsors are also performed by the cast, with the proceeds going to charity.
 The specials always finish with a pantomime of deliberately dubious quality revolving around the birth of Jesus.

 Christmas specials continued to be produced for some years after regular series production ended, with the latest special broadcast in 2007.
 Although initially planned, there was no special in 2008 due to Working Dog's commitment to The Hollowmen.